saucecode/ripcord-api/README.md

 `send_presence_change(presence)`
 Changes the status of the user. `presence` can be one of `idle`, `online`, `dnd`, `invisible`.

+`send_view_server(serverid)`
+Sends a (OP 12) signal declaring which server you are looking at.
+You will start receiving TYPING_START packets from users in these servers.

 `retrieve_servers()`
 Retrieves a list of all the servers the current user is a member of.